+The City shall install all street and traffic control signs in new development and the applicant shall pay for the signs prior to the signing of the final plat or map.
 Required signing shall be in accordance with the "Manual on Uniform Traffic Control Devices for Streets and Highways" published by the Federal Highway Administration, U.S. Dept. of Transportation, and as designated by the Manager.
-The applicant is responsible for the cost and installation of street and traffic control signage required for their development.

-A5.408 HALF STREETS
+A5.408 Half Streets

-Half-streets will only be approved where development of the remainder of the street has a reasonable chance of occurring with future development.
-Existing development patterns and topography are examples of possible constraints that would disqualify a half street proposal.
+Half-street construction is generally not acceptable.
 Where such a street is justified, the right-of-way and pavement width shall be approved by the City Engineer.
 In no case shall the pavement width required be less than that required to provide two lanes of traffic to pass at a safe distance.
 For any local street, the half-street improvement shall be at least 20 feet.
+Half-streets will only be approved when the abutting or opposite property is undeveloped and the full improvement will be provided with development of the abutting or opposite (upon right-of-way dedication) frontage property.